isomerpages/ogp-buildforgood/index.md

       image: /images/projects3.png
   - infopic:
       title: Watch our finale recap!
-      description: We have officially concluded Build for Good 2023 🎊 Check out which are the teams that emerged as the top 3!
+      description: We have officially concluded Build for Good 2023 🎊 Find out which are the teams that emerged as the top 3!
       button: sign up now
       url: /finale/